ForrestErickson/fanRPM/README.md

 A Controller for a Four Wire Brushless DC Fan

-The fan under test was a GDSTIME model 1238 120mm 12V PWM Fan, 120mm x 38mm 213CFM DC Brushless Cooling Fan
+The fan under test was a GDSTIME model 1238 120mm 12V PWM Fan, 120mm x 38mm 213CFM DC Brushless Cooling Fan The signals on the four wires are:
+> Connector: 4-PIN; Lead wire: UL Type (+): Red Wire ; (-): Black Wire.
+FG function：Yellow Wire.
+PWM: Blue Wire.

 Circuit Description:
+Arduino UNO.
 A 10K pot with wiper to A0,
 A 300 OHm resistor from D9 out to the PWM in on the fan.
 A 10K pull up on the FG (Frequency Generator) pin of the fan.
+The FG to D2 pin for measuring fan speed.

 Screen capture of PWM and FG signals.
 ![CH1_PWM_CH2_FG.png](CH1_PWM_CH2_FG.png)